 Beyond visibility into Salesforce, Front gives Account Executives and Sales Development Reps the ability to update records and tasks directly from the related conversation in Front.
 Converting a lead or changing an opportunity status is as simple as a few clicks.
-Making updates in real time suddenly becomes more efficient than waiting until the next pipeline meeting to make them all at once.
+But what’s better is that Front can stay updated automatically to save your team time.

 With real time updates in Salesforce, everyone wins — your sales team spends less time on administrative tasks, managers’ reports and forecasts are always current, and more details from the sales process are captured for other teams’ benefit down the line.

 Over time, Salesforce becomes a historical record of your entire relationship with a customer: from initial outreach, through their sales process, to ongoing discussions or issues.
 In an ideal world, it’s a treasure trove of context for everyone who engages with that customer once a deal is closed — Customer Support, Account Management, Marketing, or Product Management.